devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Data Sources and Cleaning Method
 --------------------------------

-Data from five sources were considered for this project.
+Data from four sources were considered for this project.
 The data sources, scraping methods and cleaning procedures for each dataset are described below.

 The Github repository for this project can be found [here](https://github.com/ChristineLong/p8105_Final_Project).

-### Gun Violence Incident Data (Gun Violence Archive)
+### Dataset 1: Gun Violence Incident Data (Gun Violence Archive)

 Data on specific Gun Violence incidents throughout the U.S. was downloaded from a data repository [here](https://www.kaggle.com/jameslko/gun-violence-data), which pulls data from the [Gun Violence Archive](http://www.shootingtracker.com/), a "online archive of gun violence incidents collected from over 2,500 media, law enforcement, government and commercial sources daily in an effort to provide near-real time data about the results of gun violence.
 GVA in an independent data collection and research group with no affiliation with any advocacy organization."